 - Cultural Marxism – The belief that a group of Jewish academics who fled Nazi Germany and created the Frankfurt School of Critical Theory, a far-left political and philosophical movement, plotted to erode the foundations of Western society through feminism, sexual liberation, homosexuality, multiculturalism, and religious pluralism.

-- DR3 – Abbreviation for “Dems R Real Racists,” used by the alt-right to poke fun at conservatives who pander to people of color by claiming Democrats are the party of racism and the Ku Klux Klan.
+- DR3 – Abbreviation for “Dems R Real Racists,” used by the alt-right to mock conservatives (e.g. Dinesh D’Souza) who pander to people of color by claiming Democrats are the party of racism and the Ku Klux Klan.

 - Dark Enlightenment – A far-right, anti-democratic, and anti-egalitarian political movement the roots of which may be traced to software engineer Curtis Yarvin and British philosopher Nick Land.